THE FIRST SERIAL NUMBERS

 EE: American Standard Stratocaster made in 1987/1988

-I: Stratocaster made in USA between 1989 and 1990, made with American body and neck, and Far East electronics and hardware.
+I, K, H, F, G: Stratocaster sold as made in USA between 1989 and 1990, probably made with Mexican body and neck, and Far East electronics and hardware.
 They featured the words "MADE IN USA" embossed stamp at the base of the neck

 SERIAL NUMBERS, MADE IN THE USA GUITARS